Josiah-Adesola/Covid-19-Dashboard/README.md

 # PROBLEM STATEMENT

-COVID-19 was one of the greatest pandemic in history that ravaged the whole world, and kept it at a stand still.
+COVID-19 was one of the greatest pandemics in history that ravaged the whole world and kept it at a standstill.
 Everyone was looking for good metrics.
 Questions like

-How many people have contacted the virus?
+How many people have contracted the virus?

 How many death cases do we have in my country?